The List (The X-Files)

 "The List" is the fifth episode of the third season of the science fiction television series The X-Files.
 It was first broadcast in the United States on the Fox network on October 20, 1995.
 "The List" was written and directed by series creator Chris Carter.
 The episode is a "Monster-of-the-Week" story, a stand-alone plot which is unconnected to the series' larger mythology.
-"The List" received a Nielson household rating of 10.8, being watched by 16.72 million people on its initial broadcast, and received mixed to positive reviews from critics.
+"The List" received a Nielsen household rating of 10.8, being watched by 16.72 million people on its initial broadcast, and received mixed to positive reviews from critics.

 The show centers on FBI special agents Fox Mulder (David Duchovny) and Dana Scully (Gillian Anderson) who work on cases linked to the paranormal, called X-Files.
 Mulder is a believer in the paranormal, while the skeptical Scully has been assigned to debunk his work.
 In this episode, Mulder and Scully investigate a case where a death row inmate declares that he will be reincarnated and that as a result five men will die.

 "The List" was written and directed by Carter after the success of the second season episode "Duane Barry".
 The art department of The X-Files was tasked with creating a death row set quickly, a feat which eventually caused the episode to go over budget.
 Several sequences necessitated the use of real maggots, a turn of events that was not popular with the cast, most notably with Anderson.
 "The List" later was nominated—and won—several International Monitor Awards.